rmorabia/rmorabia.github.io/content/hire/index.md

 * I read the code.
 I read the docs.
 * I actively spend time trying to learn the fundamentals.
 The tools themselves are easy to pick up and put down.

-## What are my values for a good engineering environment and company?
+### What are my values for a good engineering environment and company?

 * Strong opinions, loosely held.
 * Product engineers (full-stack) are the best way to move fast and gain a competitive advantage.
 * Pairing and code reviews are awesome.
 * We're probably not as special as we think we are -- I bias towards the most popular tool.

-### Can I see what you've been working on?
+### What have I been working on?

-Unfortunately, no, not right now.
+Unfortunately, I am unable to show you any direct code right now.
 I am part of a small front-end team building and maintaining the internal admin dashboard for 60k+ restaurants.
 [Here's a video I found from 8 years ago(!?) before I was on this team showing the product I'm working on.](https://www.youtube.com/watch?v=V4k_f8ZaFgc) A lot has changed since, but you get the idea.

-Note that I am also working on learning on the side, so I'll update this if I end up making some nice side projects someday.
+Note that I am also learning on the side, so I'll update this if I end up making some nice side projects someday.
 Right now, I am working through [teaching myself CS](https://teachyourselfcs.com), so most of that isn't super impressive to show off.

 My only advice to you is to read this blog.
 You can see that I care and I'm working on improving myself as an engineer every day.

-## How do I get in touch?
+## How should you get in touch?

 If you've actually gotten this far, I am in awe.
 You're awesome and we should talk.
 Send an email to [hi@rmorabia.com](mailto:hi@rmorabia.com) and be sure to include **stardust** in the email somewhere so I know you've actually read this.